BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 [16] "small-01.csv"           "small-02.csv"           "small-03.csv"
 ```

+However, we only want the inflammation data files and none of the other text files.
 We can change the pattern to specify that we only want the inflammation data files.

 ```r
 list.files(path = "data", pattern = "inflammation")